 Causeway Coast and Glens

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Causeway Coast and Glens local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Causeway Coast and Glens stretches along the north coast, famous for the Giant’s Causeway, a UNESCO World Heritage Site, and scenic routes like the Causeway Coastal Way.
+Overview ⁞ Causeway Coast and Glens stretches along the north coast, famous for the Giant’s Causeway, a UNESCO World Heritage Site, and scenic routes like the Causeway Coastal Way.
 Key towns include Coleraine, Ballycastle, and Limavady, and tourism is a major economic driver alongside farming and fishing.

+Who governs Causeway Coast and Glens?
 The local government for this district is: Causeway Coast and Glens Borough Council (local government district).

 This district page, Causeway Coast and Glens, is a sub-page of this region page: Northern Ireland.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.